Marathon-fan/scala_samples/README.md

 this project gives answers to problems from FP_hackerRank

 ## 7 play_WebApp(sample)

+1) download start project template from https://example.lightbend.com/v1/download/play-scala-starter-example
+2) unzip the file and cd the folder
+3) $> ./sbt run
+4) navigate to http://localhost:9000/ and you will see the page

 1) create the play! project
 2) creating the model
 3) routing